Stainborough Castle, Wentworth Castle & Worsbrough

 Walk Route Description

 This is another walk in South Yorkshire that owes much to the Wentworth family for providing the backdrop that gives it a historical and architectural interest.
 In this case it is the Earls of Strafford rather than the branch of the family at Wentworth Woodhouse.
-Wentworth Castle and the Stainborough parkland provide the country estate interest and Worsbrough Reservoir (more information) provides the mill and canal interest.
+Wentworth Castle and the Stainborough parkland provide the country estate interest and Worsbrough Reservoir provides the mill and canal interest.
 NOTE - sections of this walk cross Natioanl Trust property and an admission fee is payable.

 Park in the Woodlands Trust car park at Bagger Wood (grid ref.
 SE302023) and walk on the track that leads north then east through the wood to the Bagger Wood Hill road.
 Go right into Hood Green and walk all the way through the village and then go right on Stainborough Lane and after 100m turn off left on the track into the Stainborough Park grounds.
 If the Bagger Wood car park is not open, then it is possible to park at National Trust car park at Wentworth Castle Gardens